-Estimated cost: US\$100,000 Expected funding sources: Voluntary Contributions (c) Participate in international C&I related meetings/discussions/initiatives, including the CPF Task Force on Streamlining Forest Reporting, initiatives to take advantage of synergies between ITTO and FAO forest reporting (SFM Tropics and FRA) and relevant meetings of other C&I processes.
-Estimated cost: US\$50,000 Expected funding sources: Voluntary Contributions 11.In cooperation with relevant organizations, continue to study the implications of climate change for tropical forests and the contribution of tropical forests to the mitigation of the effects of climate change.
-[ITTA, 2006, Articles 1(f), (p)] [ITTC Decision 1(XXXVIII)] Support is required for ITTO to provide information for members interested in formulating and implementing an integrated forest sector response to climate change, and for participation in the global debate related to the role of tropical forests in climate change mitigation and adaptation, including: • Attendance at UNFCCC meetings where tropical forests will be brought to debate; • Facilitate the participation of ITTO member countries in events where the theme of forests and climate change will be high in the agenda, to make sure that ITTO producer member countries are well informed, actively involved, and benefit from possible incentives for sustainable forest management in the tropics; • Organization of a side event at UNFCCC COPs on the role of sustainable forest management in the tropics to support climate change mitigation and adaptation, and to restore degraded tropical forests; • In collaboration with CPF members, organization of a Discussion Forum at Forest Days to be held in parallel with UNFCCC COPs; capacity of members to address climate change adaptation and mitigation through SFM • Financial support for SFM is increased by payments for the environmental services of tropical forests • Increase in Participation in two UNFCCC COPs and the organization of side events Participation in two UNFCCC COPs and the organization of side events Participation in four selected forest and climate change related meetings Image: Participation in two UNFCCC COPs and the organization of side events Participation in two UNFCCC COPs and the organization of side events Participation in two UNFCCC COPs and the organization of side events Participation in two UNFCCC COPs and the organization of side events Participation in two UNFCCC COPs and the organization of side events Participation in two UNFCCC COPs and the organization of side events Participation in two UNFCCC COPs and the organization of side events Participation in four selected forest and climate change related meetings Council
+Estimated cost: U\$\$100,000 Expected funding sources: Voluntary Contributions (c) Participate in international C&I related meetings/discussions/initiatives, including the CPF Task Force on Streamlining Forest Reporting, initiatives to take advantage of synergies between ITTO and FAO forest reporting (SFM Tropics and FRA) and relevant meetings of other C&I processes.
+Estimated cost: U\$\$50,000 Expected funding sources: Voluntary Contributions 11.In cooperation with relevant organizations, continue to study the implications of climate change for tropical forests and the contribution of tropical forests to the mitigation of the effects of climate change.
+[ITTA, 2006, Articles 1(f), (p)] [ITTC Decision 1(XXXVIII)] Support is required for ITTO to provide information for members interested in formulating and implementing an integrated forest sector response to climate change, and for participation in the global debate related to the role of tropical forests in climate change mitigation and adaptation, including: • Attendance at UNFCCC meetings where tropical forests will be brought to debate; • Facilitate the participation of ITTO member countries in events where the theme of forests and climate change will be high in the agenda, to make sure that ITTO producer member countries are well informed, actively involved, and benefit from possible incentives for sustainable forest management in the tropics; • Organization of a side event at UNFCCC COPs on the role of sustainable forest management in the tropics to support climate change mitigation and adaptation, and to restore degraded tropical forests; • In collaboration with CPF members, organization of a Discussion Forum at Forest Days to be held in parallel with UNFCCC COPs; capacity of mem members to address climate change adaptation and mitigation through SFM Financial support for SFM is increased by payments for the environmental services of tropical forests Increase in members members cour cour forest fram adaptation and mitigation mitigates adaptation and mitigation mitigates adaptation and mitigation and mitigation and mitigates adaptation and mitigates adaptation and mitigation a Participation in two UNFCCC COPs and the organization of side events Participation in two UNFCCC COPs and the organization of side events Participation in four selected forest and climate change related meetings related meetings Council